pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 program a lot.

 The script identifies 94
-inefficiencies in the traces, obviously a lot of them come from repeating patterns.
+inefficiencies in the traces, a lot of them come from repeating patterns.
 My next steps will be to manually inspect them all, categorize them, and implement easy optimizations identified that way.
 I also want a way to sort the examples by execution count in the benchmarks, to get a feeling for which of